click-llc/click-integration-php/README.md

 # CLICK Integration PHP
 This is a capable to "CLICK" integration library, written in PHP.
-This library is an easy to learn, powerful and rapid php integration library.
+This library is an easy to use, powerful and rapid php integration library.

 ## Installation via Composer
 ```